natitaw/nytimes-books/README.md

 -  [Semi-structured Data Size Limitations](https://docs.snowflake.com/en/user-guide/data-load-considerations-prepare#semi-structured-data-size-limitations "Permalink to this headline").
 What to consider when uploading NDJSON files?

-Firstly, I created a database called `NATURAL_CYCLES`.
+Firstly, I created a database called `NATURAL_CYCLES` using the UI of Snowflake.
 Then I created a table called `RAW_BOOKS` using the following command:

 ```SQL
 USE DATABASE NATURAL_CYCLES;